Teaching With Compassion

 “So, have I got this right, you spent time in the garden making a bug hotel with your sister, wow, that must have been fun?”

-By paraphrasing and feeding back to the child, you are showing that you are listening to them and that is one of the best ways to show you value a person.
+By paraphrasing and feeding back to the child, we are showing that we are listening to them and that is one of the best ways we show how we value a person.

 3. Transparent Curriculum:

-This is where we need the skills to be explicit.
+This is where the skills will be explicit.

-In order for the children to rebuild their confidence as learners, we need to make the skills of learning explicit.
+In order for the children to build their confidence as learners, we will make the skills of learning explicit.
 The Early Years Characteristics of Effective Teaching and Learning support the development of self-regulation and positive learning habits.
 When we see the children displaying these skills and attributes, we can praise them appropriately.

 1) Playing and Exploring (Engagement) Playing with what I know, Willing to ‘have a go’, Finding out and exploring

 2) Active Learning (Motivation) Keep on trying, Achieving what I set out to do, Being involved and concentrating